🤖Google's Ranking Factors: The Complete List for 2021

-Google consider using keywords more often than it is natural as spam.
-In SEO Community it is called “keyword stuffing“.
+SEO copywriting is not using the same keywords over and over again in a piece of content.
+Google considers using keywords more often than it is natural as spam.
+In SEO terminology it is called “keyword stuffing“.

 Google values user experience over everything else.
-Because people will use Google as long as they have a good experience.
-In result, Google keeps making money from the advertisers.
+Because people will use Google as long as they have a good search experience.

-It is important to provide easily skimmable content.
-Visitors should be able to find what they are looking for by only glancing titles, and subtitles on your page.
+It is important to provide well-structured, easily skimmable content.
+Visitors should be able to find what they need by only glancing titles, and subtitles on pages.

-Use images, and other multimedia in between of your content.
+Include images and other relevant multimedia in your content.
 Avoid building too long paragraphs.
 Long paragraphs are really difficult to follow for the human eye.

 If your content has many titles and subtitles consider having a table of contents.